globus/glopy/README.markdown

 intentionally written by hand and not with SWIG, to make it easy to develop and audit the specific functionality required by Globus Online.

-glopy is pronounced *gloppy*.
+glopy is pronounced *gloppy*; the *jalopy* pronunciation never caught on and is now deprecated.
 It is short for GLObus PYthon.

 # Usage #

 See [http://globusonline.github.com/glopy/](http://globusonline.github.com/glopy/) for the generated API documentation.

-Currently only supports loading and verifying certificate chains and credentials, by wrapping globus_gsi_credential.
+Currently only supports loading and verifying certificate chains and credentials, by wrapping `globus_gsi_credential`.
 For example:

     import glopy